gmcmillan100/docs/values.md

 ## Good Ones

+Leadership.
+The ability to inspire others to achieve a shared objective. ~ Jeff Weiner.

 A bad manager can take a good staff and destroy it, causing the best employees to flee and the remainder to lose all motivation. ~ Peter Drucker

 Good managers are magnets of talent.
 Bad managers are repellents of it.